Squarerootofpi/lessons/seminary_bom_2024/summer 2024 BoM doctrinal mastery review.md

    3. **Being able to remember and locate the doctrinal mastery scripture passages and memorize the key scripture phrases**.
    4. **Applying the doctrine of the gospel of Jesus Christ and the principles of acquiring spiritual knowledge in our daily choices and in our responses to doctrinal, personal, social, and historical issues and questions.**

+## Make the Scriptures Work for You:

+Each scripture:
+- Write or mark the reference
+- Write the key phrase
+- Write the doctrine in your own words
+- Write how would this affect your life or your choices if...
+   - It is **not!** true?
+   - It is true?

 https://www.churchofjesuschrist.org/study/manual/doctrinal-mastery-core-document-2023/doctrinal-mastery-passages-and-key-phrases?lang=eng